awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 The following are the target group attributes:

 `deregistration_delay.timeout_seconds`
 The amount of time for Elastic Load Balancing to wait before deregistering a target\.
-The range is 0\-3600 seconds\.
+The range is 0–3600 seconds\.
 The default value is 300 seconds\.

+`slow_start.duration_seconds`
+The time period, in seconds, during which the load balancer sends a newly registered target a linearly increasing share of the traffic to the target group\.
+The range is 30–900 seconds \(15 minutes\)\.
+The default is 0 seconds \(disabled\)\.

 `stickiness.enabled`
 Indicates whether sticky sessions are enabled\.